FreakC-Foundation/FreakC/TUTORIAL.md

 * %variable_name:~-5% - would extract the last 5 characters of the variable
 * %variable_name:~5% - would remove the first 5 characters of the variable
 * %variable_name:str1=str2% - would replace str1 with str2
 * %PATH:~10,5% - would expand the PATH environment variable, and then use only the 5 characters that begin at the 11th (offset 10) character of the expanded result.
 If the length is not specified, then it defaults to the remainder of the variable value.
-If either number (offset or length) is negative, then the number used is the length of the environment variable value added to the offset or length specified/li>
+If either number (offset or length) is negative, then the number used is the length of the environment variable value added to the offset or length specified

-And if you're asking yourself why add more dumb commands like this, well, because FreakC's bs.

-### Batch-style procedural macro
+### Batch-style macro

 	:: A macro which prints out "Hello" var[] hello= print[] Hello